-In 2012-2013, the Republic of Mali was nearly destroyed in a crisis that quickly gained the name 'querre du Mali'-the 'Mali War.'
-The Mali War was a direct consequence of the Libyan Civil War of 2011, since it was detonated by the return to Mali of armed Tuareg men who had been working in Col. Khadafi's various military and paramilitary organizations.
-Some of those men formed an insurrectionary ethnic organization intent on 'liberating' northern Mali (which they baptized with the name of the fossil valley, Azawad), while others chose to create a jihadist armed group with the objective of transforming Mali into an 'Islamic state.'
-Both of these currents subsequently struck an alliance with a network of North African jihadists (mostly Algerian and Mauritanian, with a smattering of Tunisians) who had been present in the area for over a decade and they proceeded to launch an attack on the Malian state.
-Mali's response was the worst that could be imagined.
-Not only was the army roundly defeated-leading to the cold-blooded massacre of 85 soldiers and gendarmes by Tuareg rebels at Aguelhok in January 2012-but the state collapsed following a coup that replaced an incompetent government with inept military.
-While in the north of the country the jihadists gained the upper hand over the ethnicists, the south found itself mired in crisis and growing anarchy.
+In 2012-2013, the Republic of Mali was nearly destroyed in a crisis that had quickly gained the name 'guerre du Mali' - the 'Mali War.'
+The Mali War was a direct consequence of the Libyan Civil War of 2011, since it was detonated by the return to Mali of armed Tuareg men who had been working in Col. Khadafi various military and paramilitary organizations.
+Some of those men formed an insurrectionary ethnic organization intent on 'liberating' Northern Mali (which they baptized with the name of the fossil valley Azawad), while others chose to create a jihadist armed group with the objective of transforming Mali into an 'Islamic state.'
+Both of these currents subsequently struck an alliance with a network of North African (mostly Algerian and Mauritanian, with a smattering of Tunisians) jihadists who had been present in the area for over a decade - and they proceeded to launch an attack on the Malian state.
+Mali's response was the worse that could be imagined.
+Not only was the army roundly beaten - leading to the coldblooded massacre of 85 soldiers and gendarmes by Tuareg rebels at Aguelhok in January 2012 - but the state collapsed following a coup that replaced an incompetent government with inept military.
+While in the North the jihadists gained the upper hand over the ethnicists, the South was mired in crisis and growing anarchy.
 Mali soon became divided into a nascent theocratic state in the so-called Azawad and incipient statelessness in the rest of the country.

-While this was happening in Mali, southern Libya was slipping out of the control of the new NATO-enthroned government of the country, despite heavy fighting in the Fezzan over much of late 2011 and early 2012.
+While this was happening in Mali, Southern Libya was slipping out of the control of the NATO-enthroned government of the country, despite heavy fighting in the Fezzan for much of late 2011 and early 2012.
 Given the brutal context of tribal infighting which developed on the Mediterranean seaboard, the tottering Libyan government could not impose order in an area of the country which had always been hard to control.
-Just like the northern regions of Niger and Mali and the southern region of Algeria, this is part of the heartland of the Sahara-an immense, forbidding, and sparsely populated area that forms an asset for mobile and unruly groups.
-Among those groups-and in addition to native Tuareg and Tubu communities-were "deterritorialized" North African jihadists as well as alliances of convenience of people from all of those groups working in the drug trafficking networks that run through the Sahara on a double southwest-northeast/south-northeast axis.
+Just like the Northern sections of Niger and Mali and the Southern section of Algeria, this is part of the heartland of the Sahara, an immense, forbidding, and sparsely populated area that forms an asset for mobile and unruly groups.
+Among those - and besides native Tuareg and Tubu communities - were "deterritorialized" North African jihadists and combines of people from all of those groups working in the drug trafficking networks that course through the Saharan on a double southwest-northeast/south-northeast axis.

 Some time before all of those events, in the spring of 2009, the Nigerian security forces mounted an operation to 'root out' a violently radical Islamist movement widely known as 'Boko Haram' (i.e., 'No to secular training').
 The effort soon escalated into murderous clashes occurring in several of the northeastern states of the country.
-Finally, in late July 2009, the police executed the main leader of the movement, firebrand preacher Muhammad Yusuf, and allowed photos and videos of his bullet-ridden corpse to circulate on the internet, apparently to put an end to doubts as to his death.
-These actions-in which uncounted bystanders also lost their lives-proved to be not the end of 'Boko Haram,' but the beginning of a much more violent phase of the conflict that opposes it to the Nigerian state.
-In the heated ambiance, radicalized attitudes became ubiquitous and in many of the northern states of Nigeria groups with similarly autistic Islamist agendas emerged to fight enemies that included the state, Christians, Westerners, Sufi Muslims, and any other category of people of whom they disapproved.
+Finally, in late July 2009, the police executed the main leader of the movement, firebrand preacher Muhammad Yusuf, and let photos and videos of his bullet-ridden corpse circulate on the Internet, apparently to put an end to doubts as to his death.
+These actions - in which uncounted bystanders lost their lives - proved to be not the end of 'Boko Haram,' but the beginning of a much more violent phase of the conflict that opposes it to the Nigerian state.
+In the heated ambiance, radicalized attitudes became ubiquitous and many groups with similarly autistic Islamist agendas emerged in much of the Northern states of Nigeria to fight enemies that included the state, Christians, Westerners, Sufi Muslims, and any other category of people they disapproved of.